 Media monitoring tool analyses the tone of the online mention.
 Then, it assigns a category to the mention.
 It can be either positive, negative, or neutral.

-Sentiment analysis is a perfect addition to crisis communication tactics.
+Sentiment analysis can do wonders to crisis communication plan.
 This feature allows you to spot any threats to your company’s reputation and react before the crisis escalates.

 That brings us to the second point — alerts.
 To protect your brand reputation you need to know about any threats right away.